humdrum-tools/humdrum-documentation/tool/correl/index.md

 > ` correl -m -s '[=r]' -f template input > output.cor`

-Due to the **-s** option, all records in the input file containing an equals-sign or lower-case \`r\' are eliminated from the calculations.
+Due to the <span class="option">s</span> option, all records in the input file containing an equals-sign or lower-case \`r\' are eliminated from the calculations.
 The presence of the null-token in the third data record of the template file is noteworthy.
 Although no correlations are calculated with the